 Toddlers, Pre-Schoolers, & Their Parents

 Tot Shabbat is a service and celebration of Shabbat for toddlers, preschoolers, and their parents.
 Join families of children ages 0-5 as we share Shabbat together.
-Led by our lay leaders, education staff, and rabbis, this one-hour experience (11:00 am-noon) allows families with young children to connect with each other while singing, praying, hearing stories, and marching with the Torah.
-The service concludes with hallah and juice before everyone is invited to our communal kiddush lunch.
-We typically meet the 1st and 3rd Shabbat mornings of the month.
-Due to COVID-19 we safely hold Tot Shabbat outdoors, weather permitting.
-Tot Shabbat is free and open to all (non-members are encouraged to join us).
-RSVP in advance is required.
-See our current Tot Shabbat schedule here.
-For more information, contact Tova Weinronk, Synagogue Educator and Young Family Engagement Coordinator.
+Led by our lay leaders, education team, and rabbis, this one-hour experience (11:00 am-noon) allows families with young children to connect with each other while singing, praying, hearing stories, and marching with the Torah.
+We conclude with Adon Olam with the main congregation.
+After services, you are invited to our communal kiddush lunch.
+Contact Tova Weinronk, Synagogue Educator and Young Family Engagement Coordinator for more information.

 Families with Children in Kindergarten through Sixth Grade